How to Choose Medical Grade Supplements: A Functional Medicine Doctor's Guide

-I get questions all the time about which supplements are worth it.
-What I’ve learned — both personally and in clinical practice — is that only a handful of brands truly hold up to their quality claims.
-You see the difference right away in a clinical setting: better results, fewer unwanted reactions, and products that do what they say.
+I get questions all the time about which supplements are actually worth it.
+What I've learned — both personally and in over 10 years of integrative medicine clinical practice — is that only a handful of brands truly hold up to their quality claims.
+You see the difference right away in a clinical setting: better results, fewer adverse reactions, and products that genuinely do what they say they will.

-Over the past few years, lots of smaller companies have launched their own supplement lines.
+Over the past few years, countless smaller companies have launched their own supplement lines — and the supplement industry remains largely unregulated.
 The first things I ask myself with any new brand are:

 • Where are they sourcing their ingredients?